Education in New Zealand: Tertiary education

 Funding for tertiary education in New Zealand is through a combination of government subsidies and student fees.
 The government funds approved courses by a tuition grant based on the number of enrolled students in each course and the amount of study time each course requires.
 Courses are rated on an equivalent full-time Student (EFTS) basis.
 Students enrolled in courses can access Student Loans and Student Allowances to assist with fees and living costs.

 Funding for Tertiary Institutions has been criticised recently due to high fees and funding not keeping pace with costs or inflation.
 Some also point out that high fees are leading to skills shortages in New Zealand as high costs discourage participation and graduating students seek well paying jobs off shore to pay for their student loans debts.

+There are a number of types of providers which include both traditional and non-traditional providers for funding.
+The Skill New Zealand programme is an example of a community-focused programme that has been integrated into the tertiary system that provides funding to students.
+The programme is focused on supporting students who are Māori and Pacific.
+The Pacific branch of the programme offers funding to students towards a qualification and has a focus on Pacific values, such as equipping students with practical and cultural skills in areas such as leadership.

 Students

 Most tertiary education students rely on some form of state funding to pay for their tuition and living expenses.
 Mostly, students rely on state provided student loans and allowances.
 Secondary school students sitting the state run examinations are awarded scholarships, depending on their results, that assist in paying some tuition fees.
 Universities and other funders also provide scholarships or funding grants to promising students, though mostly at a postgraduate level.
 Some employers will also assist their employees to study (full-time or part-time) towards a qualification that is relevant to their work.
 People who receive state welfare benefits and are retraining, or returning to the workforce after raising children, may be eligible for supplementary assistance, however students already in full or part-time study are not eligible for most state welfare benefits.
+The enrolment of domestic students decreased by 3.5% in formal tertiary.
+However international students enrolment increased by 15%.